The Grail Guitar

 Publisher Description

-Telecaster, Chris Adams takes readers on a mystery tour of the late 60’s rock world to determine whether a Fender Telecaster bought second hand in a London music store in 1973 is the one used by Jimi Hendrix to record “Purple Haze” in January 1967.
-Follow the clues on this fascinating journey into Hendrix history.
+In The Grail Guitar: The Search for Jimi Hendrix’s Purple Haze Telecaster, Chris Adams takes readers on a fascinating mystery tour to determine whether a Fender Telecaster bought secondhand in a London music store in 1973 was the one used by Jimi Hendrix to record “Purple Haze” in January 1967.
+The only clues are its left-handed tuners and the salesman’s chance remark that the guitar was brought into the shop by a Hendrix roadie.
+But these are enough to set the author off on this intriguing journey into Hendrix history.

 PUBLISHERS WEEKLY